-How to learn Aussie slang.
-Australia has one of the most unique languages commonly referred to as "Strine" vernacular, an abbreviated term for Australia, and the word used to describe Australian slang.
-This index of popular words, style, idioms, and colloquial language of terms and phrases, as well as hackneyed Aussie words listed from A to Z is offered as an interchange of word meanings.
+Australia has one of the most unique languages referred to as Strine vernacular and abbreviated term for Australia.
+This index of popular slang words and colloquial language of terms and phrases, as well as hackneyed Aussie words listed from A to Z is offered as an interchange of word meanings.
 Common words and phrases you can quickly master and understand.
 Capture the meaning of everyday words and their proper pronunciation.
 It’s hard to imagine such a dialect sprouting from such a vast continent often referred to as a sun burnt country.

 It's a truly interesting and diverse way of talk, a lingo full of colourful idioms and meanings.
-To the ears of a first time listener, this strange jargon is a collection of colloquialism of what may sound like gibberish, abracadabra, doublespeak, and mumbo jumbo terminology which could be mistaken for a local language mixed with buzz words like cobber, root, arvo, drongo, along with slang vulgarism.
+To the ears of a first time listener, this strange jargon is a collection of colloquialism of what may sound like gibberish, abracadabra, doublespeak, and mumbo jumbo talk which could be mistaken for a language mixed with buzz words like cobber, rooted, arvo, drongo, along with slang vulgarism.
 The tongue and terminology of this communication and conversation has its beginnings as far back as the days of the early colonial settlers.
 The local vernacular and vocalization is easily heard no matter whether you are in a big city or in the outback of Australia.
 Some may even consider it a street talk.
 Phrases and speech uttered simply by facial expression, utterance, and an interchange of common spoken phraseology.
 It can be further said to be a directory and store house of funny and oftentimes rhyming vulgar patter, argot, bunk, drivel, and brogue pidgin like English.

-The arrangement and archive of concise information is a reference or wordlist revealing the uniqueness of how an Australian citizen may verbalise and render certain words and phrases in everyday speech.
-It is an articulation and introduction to learning and understanding the culture and speech of a foreign country and its Bronzed Aussie people.
+The arrangement and archive of concise information is a reference or word list revealing the uniqueness of how an Australian citizen may verbalise and render certain words and phrases in everyday speech.
+It is an articulation and introduction to learning and understanding the culture and speech of a foreign country and its bronzed Aussie people.
 What you will find here is an expression of voice and the pronunciation and provincialism commonly spoken in every state and territory of Australia.

-The usage of this fascinating talk and the use of specific wording isn't twaddle, nor is it balderdash, doublespeak, colloquialisms, but a colourful and vibrant way of expressing oneself.
+The fair dinkum use of this fascinating talk and the specific wording isn't twaddle, nor is it balderdash, doublespeak, colloquialisms, but a colourful and vibrant way of expressing oneself.
 It's a memorandum or manifest of phraseology and prose found and expressed in a series of local terms.

 This unusual commonly spoken speech and verbalization is a somewhat trite language, voice, and language system of Australian words for daily discourse.
 There are many reasons for the success of this living and ever changing language.
-One lies in the choice of vocabulary—a selection which prefers commmon words in constant daily use such as no worries, bloody oath, and larrikin which are in constant daily use and that lead to larger words those which are seldom met within normal speech or writing.
+One lies in the choice of vocabulary—a selection which prefers common words such as no worries, bloody oath, and larrikin which are in constant daily use and that lead to larger words those which are seldom met within normal speech or writing.

 This revised online edition includes many words and phrases which have recently been admitted to the Australian language, and some now obsolete words have been deleted.
 Account has also been admitted to the subtle change in meaning of certain words and common phrases during recent years.
 There has been an overall increase in the size of the vocabulary, made possible by the removal of synonyms and antonyms, which had only a very limited usefulness as part of a general online dictionary and are now effectively covered in this Australian tutorial.
-We believe that we now have in this collective of usable words, the finest of online dictionaries, an up-to-date word index which will daily be a practical help to a large number of readers from all over the world.
-Please find this menu or online slang dictionary and lexicon a comprehensive concordance, glossary and vocabulary of Australian wording.
+We believe that we now have in this collective of usable words, the finest of online Australian dictionaries, an up-to-date word index which will daily be a help to a large number of readers from all over the world.
+Please find this menu or online dictionary and lexicon a concordance, glossary and vocabulary of Australian slang.